AnMur/SQL/README.md

 Alghough it is impossible for you to check if this code works, it was tested on my side and I was able to retrieve all needed information.

-Also, I wanted to share a link to my Tableau portfolio with last projects:
+Also, I wanted to share a link to my Tableau portfolio with last visualizations:
 [Tableau Projects](https://public.tableau.com/app/profile/andrei.muravev)